Meme1079/PsychWiki/PsychWiki_Source/Callback Templates.md

 Triggered on the start of the song.

 ### onEndSong()
-Note: Must have `return Function_Continue` when creating this function if you're not adding `return Function_Stop`.

-Triggered on the end of the song, will be delayed if you're unlocking an achievement.
-Add `return Function_Stop` to stop the song from ending for playing a cutscene or something.
+Triggered on the end of the song just like `onDestroy()`, this will be delayed if you unlocked an achievment.
+Add `return Function_Stop` if you wan't to stop the song from ending.

+If not, use `return Function_Continue` if you wan't to end the song.

 ***

-# Substate interactions
+# Substate Functions
 ### onPause()
-Note: Must have `return Function_Continue` when creating this function if you're not adding `return Function_Stop`.

-Triggered when you're in the pause screen while not on a cutscene/etc. Add `return Function_Stop` if you want to stop the player from pausing the game.
+Triggered when you're in the pause screen of the game while not on a cutscene or cutscene.
+Add `return Function_Stop` if you wan't to stop the player from going to the pause screen.

+If not, use `return Function_Continue` if you wan't to access the pause screen.

 ### onResume()
-Triggered after the game has been resumed from a pause. _(WARNING: Not necessarily from the pause screen, but most likely is!!!)_
+Triggered after the game has been resumed from a pause.
+Not necessarily from the pause screen, but most likely is!!!

 ### onGameOver()
-Note: Must have `return Function_Continue` when creating this function if you're not adding `return Function_Stop`.

-You died!
-Called every single frame your health is lower _(or equal to)_ zero.
-Add `return Function_Stop` if you want to stop the player from going into the game over screen.
+Triggered when you're in a game over screen or health is equal to zero.
+Add `return Function_Stop` if you don't want to go to the game-over screen.

+If not, use `return Function_Continue` if you wan't to access the game-over screen.

 ### onGameOverConfirm(retry)
-Called when you Press Enter/Esc on Game Over.
-If you've pressed Esc, value `retry` will be `false`.
+Triggered when you press the retry button on the game-over screen.

+- `retry` - This will trigger if you press the retry button.
+If you exit the game-over screen then the `retry` parameter will return `false`.

 ***

+# Custom Substate Functions
+### onCustomSubstateCreate(name)
+Triggered when the lua file is started.

+- `name` - The name of the custom substate.

+### onCustomSubstateCreatePost(name)
+Triggered after the lua file has been created.

+### onCustomSubstateUpdate(name, elapsed)
+Triggered every frame on the game currently.

+### onCustomSubstateUpdatePost(name, elapsed)
+Triggered after every frame on the game currently.

+### onCustomSubstateDestroy(name)
+Triggered when the lua file has ended.

+***

-# Dialogue
+# Dialogue Functions
-When a dialogue is finished, it calls startCountdown again.

 ### onNextDialogue(line)
 Triggered when the next dialogue line starts, dialogue line starts with `1`.

 ### onSkipDialogue(line)
-Triggered when you press Enter and skip a dialogue line that was still being typed, dialogue line starts with `1`.
+Triggered when you press enter and skip a dialogue line that was still being typed, dialogue line starts with `1`.

 ***

-# Note miss/hit
+# Note Miss/Hit Functions
 ### goodNoteHit(id, direction, noteType, isSustainNote)
-Trigger when you hit a note. _(after note hit calculations)_
+Triggered when you hit a note, after calculating note hit.

-- `id` - The note member id, you can get whatever variable you want from this note, Example: `getPropertyFromGroup('notes', id, 'strumTime')`.
+- `id` - The note id property, you can get the current note variable from the note, Example: `getPropertyFromGroup('notes', id, 'copyAlpha')`.
-- `direction` - Direction of the note, 0 = Left, 1 = Down, 2 = Up, 3 = Right.
+- `direction` - The direction on the note strum, Directions: `0 = Left`, `1 = Down`, `2 = Up`, `3 = Right`.
-- `noteType` - The note type string/tag.
+- `noteType` - The type of note that can be hit.
-- `isSustainNote` - If it's a hold note, can be either `true` or `false`.
+- `isSustainNote` - If a long note is present, the long note will return `true`.

 ### opponentNoteHit(id, direction, noteType, isSustainNote)
-Works the same as `goodNoteHit()`, but for Opponent's notes being hit.
+Triggered when the opponent hit a note, after calculating note hit.

+### noteMiss(id, direction, noteType, isSustainNote)
+Triggered if you missed a note, after the note miss calculation's.

 ### noteMissPress(direction)
-Player pressed a button, but there was no note to hit and called after the note press miss calculation's.
+Triggered when you pressed a button but there is no note present there, after the note press miss calculation's.

-### noteMiss(id, direction, noteType, isSustainNote)
-Player missed a note by letting it go offscreen and called after the note miss calculation's.

 ***

-# Keys Press
+# Keys Press Functions
 ### onGhostTap(key)
-Whenever you did a ghost tapping, this function is triggered. _(Use only for note gameplay)_

-- `key = 0` - Left
-- `key = 1` - Down
-- `key = 2` - Up
-- `key = 3` - Right
+Triggered when you pressed a button but there is no note present there. _(It's just the same as `noteMissPress()`)_

+- `key` - The `direction` parameter on the `goodNoteHit()`.

 ### onKeyPress(key)
-Whenever you did a key press, this function is triggered. _(Use only for note gameplay)_
+Triggered when you hit a note or did a ghost hit.

+- `key` - The `direction` parameter on the `goodNoteHit()`.

 ### onKeyRelease(key)
-Whenever you did a key release, this function is triggered. _(Use only for note gameplay)_
+Triggered after you hit a note or did a ghost hit.

+- `key` - The `direction` parameter on the `goodNoteHit()`.

 ***

-# Other function hooks
+# Other Functions
 ### onRecalculateRating()
-Note: Must have `return Function_Continue` when creating this function if you're not adding `return Function_Stop`.

-This is called before the calculation.
-Use `setRatingPercent()` to set the number on the calculation and `setRatingString()` to set the funny rating name.
+Triggered before the calculation.
+You can use the `setRatingPercent()` to set the accuracy percent on the calculation.
+And the `setRatingString()` for the funny rating name.
+Add `return Function_Stop` if you don't want to add accuracy percent and rating.

+You don't need to add `return Function_Continue`.

 ### onMoveCamera(focus)
-Detects if the cam moves to `boyfriend` or `dad`.
+Triggered by the camera focusing on `boyfriend` or `dad`.

-- `focus` - Can be either boyfriend or dad.
+- `focus` - Which character for the camera to focus on.

 Example:
 ```lua